IRRIGATION

 WAB

-F-A-G is slang for F-A-G-G-O-T. Think the N word.
+F-A-G is slang for F-A-G-G-O-T. Think of the N word.
 Same.
 For some, it is just as bad.
 But for most gay men, it is nothing.
-But still, it is not acceptable to use it.
+However, it is still not acceptable to use it.

 Gray Logo for MeetAnOstoMate